| High School Programs

 Lone Star College System promotes a comprehensive approach toward education.
 Depending on your academic and career goals, a combination of Advance Placement, articulating and dual credit courses could shorten your time in college by one year.
 Review the opportunities for college credit in high school and discover which one, if not all, is right for you.

-ALL eligibility requirements must be met in order to receive credit.
+eligibility requirements must be met in order to receive credit.
 Visit a LSCS advisor for help determining whether you meet the requirements listed below:

 - Texas high school graduate